THE BIG FLAT NOW

 Virtual Artist Talk: Wednesday, September 16th | 6pm via Zoom

-Baxter St at CCNY in partnership with Flyweight Projects proudly presents THE BIG FLAT NOW featuring works by former 2016 Workspace Resident Marco Scozzaro.
-This exhibition will be on view in the window of the Project Space at 128 Baxter St.
+Baxter St in partnership with Flyweight Projects proudly presents THE BIG FLAT NOW featuring works by former 2016 Workspace Resident Marco Scozzaro.
+This exhibition was on view in the window of the Project Space at 128 Baxter St.

 Marco Scozzaro’s THE BIG FLAT NOW explores the distinctions between various media and our expectations thereof.
 He collects the familiar and generic imagery of our contemporary visual landscape: soft-lined millennial aesthetics, sentimental kitsch, conventional stock images and commercial signage.
 By digitally layering and collaging these simpler images, he creates original, more complex photographs.
 He renders some areas abstract, reducing them to pure texture and colorful patterns, while leaving others partially recognizable.
 The new image is then — incredibly, surprisingly — made into carpeting, a flag, a video, or a sculpture.
 Scozzaro emphasizes that each medium controls both the meaning and the shared experience of the content.
 He transforms the visual noise of familiar tropes and illustrates that, without reconfiguring, little meaning can be gleaned from this cultural landscape; and ultimately the modes with which we are framing our lives during this fraught moment in human history are suspect and should be reconsidered.

 Created in 2018, Flyweight Projects is a 24″ x 28″ x 20″ scale exhibition space for solo projects organized by artists Clare Torina and Jesse Cesario.
 The stationary gallery is located in an over-the-closet nook in their Brooklyn, New York apartment.
 There is also a mobile version of the gallery (presented here) that moves around the city in collaboration with other galleries, curators, and collectors.